ObelusFamily/Anythink-Market-gcpfu/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+1) Download docker via terminal on macbook and execute commands on the webpage.

+2) with github desktop(Make sure respoirtory is in correct place!) clone repo and use the terminal to execute functions.

+3) Use the terminal to create pull request.